eatingLuo/Deep-Learning/Keras_/Readme.md

 This folder contains the following:

+* mlp_mnist

+This file trains mnist data set by setting the network to MLP.

-* MNIST
+* con_mnist

-This file trains mnist data set.
+This file trains mnist data set by setting the network to CNN.